sun-jiao/Osmunda/README.md

 ### To-do

 - More data import options.
-- Optimizing database structure to avoid the problem that Nodes, Ways and Relations must be queried separately.
+- Optimizing database structure to avoid the time-consuming query caused by multiple joins.
 - Try to use NOSQL database, because OSM data uses a lot of key-value pairs, so NOSQL database may be a better choice.
 - Statement support in more languages.